-- During the official canvass of every election in which a voting system is used, the official conducting the election shall conduct a public manual tally of the ballots tabulated by those devices, including vote by mail ballots. - The elections official shall use either a random number generator or other method specified in regulations that shall be adopted by the Secretary of State to randomly choose the initial precincts or batches of vote by mail ballots subject to the public manual tally. - The manual tally shall be a public process, with the official conducting the election providing at least a five-day public notice of the time and place of the manual tally and of the time and place of the selection of the precincts or batches subject to the public manual tally before conducting the selection and tally. - The official conducting the election shall include a report on the results of the one percent manual tally in the certification of the official canvass of the vote.
-This report shall identify any discrepancies between the machine count and the manual tally and a description of how each of these discrepancies was resolved.
+- During the official canvass of every election in which a voting system is used, the official conducting the election shall conduct a public manual tally of the ballots tabulated by those devices, including VBM ballots. - The elections official shall use either a random number generator or other method specified in regulations that shall be adopted by the Secretary of State to randomly choose the initial one percent of precincts in the county or batches of VBM ballots subject to the public manual tally.
+The random draw is public and observable. - If the initial one percent of precincts in the county does not capture every contest on the ballot, additional precincts are randomly drawn to ensure the all contests are included in the manual tally audit. - The manual tally shall be a public process, with the official conducting the election providing at least a five-day public notice of the time and place of the manual tally and of the time and place of the selection of the precincts or batches subject to the public manual tally before conducting the selection and tally.

+- A team of four tally board members hand count and manually tally each ballot following the California Uniform Vote Counting Standards - 1 Caller reads the votes - 1 Observer ensures the accuracy of the tally - 2 Tickers tally the votes using tally sheets - The official conducting the election shall include a report on the results of the one percent manual tally in the certification of the official canvass of the vote.
+This report shall identify any discrepancies between the voting system count and the manual tally and a description of how each of these discrepancies was resolved.